-Marilyn Que (pronounced "cue") Tucker is the Commissioner of the North Carolina High School Athletic Association with a proven track record of service to young people.
+Marilyn Que (pronounced "cue") Tucker is the North Carolina High School Athletic Association's Commissioner with a proven track record of service to young people.

-A native of Rockingham County, Tucker came to the Association in 1991 after a stint as an assistant coach for the North Carolina State University women’s basketball program, where she worked under storied head coach Kay Yow.
+A native of Rockingham County, Tucker came to the Association in 1991 after a stint as an assistant coach for the North Carolina State University women’s basketball program.
+She worked under storied head coach Kay Yow.
 Among her duties there was to oversee the team’s academic progress.

-Prior to her entering the collegiate ranks, Que was a highly successful coach at Reidsville Senior High School.
-As a head women’s basketball coach at the high school level, she complied a career win-loss mark of 145-104, from 1978 through 1988, and also posted a 58-16 state as a volleyball head coach.
+Before entering the collegiate ranks, Que was a highly successful coach at Reidsville Senior High School.
+As a head women’s basketball coach at the high school level, she complied with a career win-loss mark of 145-104 from 1978 through 1988 and posted a 58-16 state as a volleyball head coach.

-Tucker was an outstanding athlete at Stoneville High School in Rockingham County, and went from there to Mars Hill College, where she played basketball and graduated in 1974 with a B.S. degree in physical education.
+Tucker was an outstanding athlete at Stoneville High School in Rockingham County and went from there to Mars Hill College.
+She played basketball and graduated in 1974 with a B.S. degree in physical education.

 She is a charter member of the Mars Hill College Athletic Hall of Fame and was an assistant basketball coach in the East-West all-star game conducted by the North Carolina Coaches Association in 1989.
-She also has an excellent background in officiating, serving as a game official in volleyball, basketball and softball.
+She also has an excellent officiating background, serving as a game official in volleyball, basketball, and softball.